Lobo (artist): Career

-The statue made by Lobo was stolen at dawn, less than three hours after Monica Parede's team left it at the exhibition site at Rua Oscar Freire in Jardim Paulista.
-The case was under police investigation for several days and gained prominence in the media, newspapers and news in Brazil.
-After an anonymous tip indicating that the sculpture had been abandoned in Guarulhos, the sculpture was recovered.
-After a small restoration, the sculpture was placed on Paulista Avenue, in front of the Conjunto Nacional (São Paulo).
+The sculpture created by Lobo was stolen less than three hours after being installed on Rua Oscar Freire in the Jardim Paulista neighborhood.
+The incident received widespread media coverage.
+After being recovered in Guarulhos following an anonymous tip, the sculpture underwent minor restoration and was reinstalled on Paulista Avenue, in front of the Conjunto Nacional (São Paulo).

-In 2014, Lobo was invited by Grupo RBS to paint live, during Marketing Network Brasil.
-The event was held at Hotel Transamérica, in Ilha de Comandatuba.
+In 2014, Lobo was invited by Grupo RBS to paint live during the Marketing Network Brasil event, held at the Hotel Transamérica in Ilha de Comandatuba.

-In 2015, Heineken celebrated five years in Brazil and, to commemorate the date, invited Lobo to illustrate the main achievements of Heineken since its arrival in Brazil.
-A three-meter screen of the artwork is displayed in the Heineken main office in São Paulo.
+In 2015, Heineken invited Lobo to illustrate key milestones marking the company's five-year presence in Brazil.
+A three-metre-wide artwork produced for the occasion is displayed at Heineken's headquarters in São Paulo.

-Also in 2015, the Artist participated in "Reciclalata", a Travelling exhibition composed of fifteen cans one meter in diameter, personalized by contemporary artists from different regions of Brazil.
-The show was developed to commemorate the 25th anniversary of the aluminum can in Brazil.
+Also in 2015, Lobo participated in "Reciclalata", a travelling exhibition celebrating the 25th anniversary of the aluminum can in Brazil.

-In 2016, Viva Schin (Heineken brand), a Brasil Kirin soft drink brand, launched a line of collectible packaging inspired by the career of presenter Xuxa.
-Eight "Viva Xuxa" cans were created by Lobo.
+In 2016, Viva Schin, a Brasil Kirin soft drink brand owned by Heineken, launched a line of collectible packaging inspired by the career of television presenter Xuxa.
+Eight "Viva Xuxa" cans were designed by Lobo.